 Born in Metz, he loved to draw for hours during his childhood and he took lessons in Metz in a painting and drawing workshop.

-After school, he often went to Mont Saint-Quentin, near his home, where he explored nature, whose beauty amazed him, and he discovered the flora and fauna as an amateur naturalist.
+After school, he often went to the Mont Saint-Quentin nature reserve, near his home, where he explored nature, whose beauty amazed him, and he discovered the flora and fauna as an amateur naturalist.